To Walk Invisible: Plot

 In 1845, the Brontë family, consisting of Patrick Brontë, his daughters Charlotte, Emily and Anne, and his son Branwell, are reunited after Branwell is dismissed from his position as tutor, and Anne, who had been working as a governess for the same family, resigns alongside him.
 Anne reluctantly tells her sisters that Branwell was dismissed for having had sexual relations with the mistress of the house.

-Anne reveals to her sister Charlotte that she still writes, though Charlotte admits to having given up the hobby as it frightens her.
-Later Anne also confides to Emily that she is terrified by Branwell's drunken behaviour, as their father is blind and sickly and their house belongs to the parish, meaning that when he dies the sisters will be wholly dependent on their brother who is a liar, a heavy drinker, and a spendthrift.

-Charlotte, who is also terrified of a future where she is financially dependent on Branwell, has a conversation with him about his future plans where he reveals he has published a few poems, but because of the insignificant amounts paid, is setting his sights on a novel.
-The conversation triggers Charlotte to wonder if she and her sisters might be able to publish their own material as well.
-She searches through Emily's room and uncovers her poems, which she finds brilliant and amazing.
-Emily reacts violently to the breach of privacy, while Anne is intrigued by the idea of publication and shows Charlotte some of her poems and a novel she is working on.
-Charlotte is unimpressed by Anne's work, but thinks that the three sisters should try to publish a volume of poetry they can use to establish themselves before they write novels.
+Anne and her sister Charlotte discuss their shared hobby of writing.
+Branwell's drunken and undisciplined behaviour troubles all three sisters, whose father is blind and sickly and they rely on the parish for their living.
+Charlotte, terrified of a future where she is financially dependent on Branwell, talks to him about his future plans, and he reveals he has had a few poems published, but because of the low payment rates, is considering a novel.
+The conversation makes Charlotte wonder if she and her sisters might be able to publish their own poetry and attempt novels.
+She searches through Emily's room and uncovers her poems, which she finds brilliant.
+Emily reacts violently to the breach of privacy, but Anne is intrigued by the idea of publication and shows Charlotte some of her poems and a novel she is working on.
+Charlotte, though unimpressed by Anne's work, thinks that the three sisters should try to publish a volume of poetry they can use to establish themselves.
 The sisters pay to have Poems by Currer, Ellis, and Acton Bell published and use pseudonyms so as not to be discriminated against because of their sex.
 They keep the publication secret from their father and brother.